searke/TemplateTesting/README.md

     myAssertions =
 	 expandAllCombinations[enumeratedVals][myAssertionTemplate]
 ```
 This generates the list of testingAssertions we wanted.
 The magic part of this is the string "a\_DayOfWeek".
-This intentionally looks similar to the Wolfram Languae's pattern matching syntax. expandAllCombinations takes "a\_DayOfWeek" and replaces all instances of "a\_DayOfWeek" with a particular value from "DayOfWeek" in
+This intentionally looks similar to the Wolfram Language's pattern matching syntax. "expandAllCombinations" takes "a\_DayOfWeek" and replaces all instances of "a\_DayOfWeek" with a particular value from "DayOfWeek" in
 enumeratedVals.
 The use of "a" before the underscore is not special.
 We
 could have used anythings else.
 We could have used both "a\_DayOfWeek"
 and "b\_DayOfWeek".
 All instances of "a\_DayofWeek would have been